yorkpshaw/hot-stocks/journals/karis.md

 Today, I worked on:

 * Troubleshooting IntradayChart
+* Debugging tests

 I helped Ben code and troubleshoot IntradayChart as a function component and troubleshoot.

+I helped York debug tests for the api/news_items endpoint.

+Still need to fix add to portfolio from Saved not showing current_cost bug.

 ## 12/05/2022